Let’s talk about purchase order creation.

 Accounting tools – some accounting software like Quickbooks can be leveraged to generate purchase orders.
 Creating POs in Quickbooks is a good option if you’re a small business looking to introduce some order into your purchasing, but for larger organizations, it likely won’t scale.

 ERP – enterprise resource planning software always comes with a PO module which can be leveraged to create POs.
-Generating POs on the ERP, as you do other important financial processes, is good practice However, ERPs are often technical and complex, making the purchase approval and ‘goods received’ steps of the process hard on employees.
+Generating POs on the ERP, as you do other important financial processes, is good practice, however, ERPs are often technical and complex, making the purchase approval and ‘goods received’ steps of the process hard on employees.

 Purpose built PO tools – these systems use the best of both worlds; they have a simple interface for users to create purchase requests, for approvers to approve those requests, and upon approval, they create purchase orders which can be configured to be sent automatically to the vendor.
 Some PO tools offer additional financial capabilities like invoice and payment automation, however most enterprises prefer to keep those purely financial processes on the ERP.
+All of these features help make the purchase approval process more friction-free.

 Any business can recognize the true value in purchase orders.
 This important documentation helps both businesses and their vendors stay on top of their procurement processes, close any time or money wasting gaps, and work better, together.